 Rhinitis and sinusitis often coexist with asthma.
 Chronic rhinosinusitis is associated with more severe asthma.
-For some patients, treatment with intranasal corticosteroids improves asthma control.
+Treatment of allergic rhinitis or chronic rhinosinusitis reduces nasal symptoms but does not improve asthma control.

 Obesity: to avoid over- or under-treatment, it is important to document the diagnosis of asthma in the obese.
 Asthma is more difficult to control in obesity.
 Weight reduction should be included in the treatment plan for obese patients with asthma; even 5-10% weight loss can improve asthma control.